o1-labs/proof-systems/book/src/snarky/vars.md

 ### Constants

-Note that a cvar does not represent a value that has been constrained in the circuit (yet).
+Note that a circuit variable does not represent a value that has been constrained in the circuit (yet).
 This is why we need to know if a cvar is a constant, so that we can avoid constraining it too early.
 For example, the following code does not encode 2 or 1 in the circuit, but will encode 3: